-The purpose of the University of Pennsylvania Adoption Assistance Policy is to provide financial support to eligible Penn faculty and staff members who are adopting a child.
-The Adoption Assistance Plan Document governs the provisions of this Policy.
+The purpose of the University of Pennsylvania Adoption Assistance Policy is to reimburse Eligible Employees (as defined below) for all or a portion of the expenses resulting from the adoption of an Eligible Child (as defined below).
+The Adoption Assistance Plan governs the provisions of this Policy.
 The following details supplement the Plan with information to help faculty and staff avail themselves of this benefit.

-All University of Pennsylvania ("University") active full-time faculty with a benefits-eligible title, regular full-time staff, and limited service staff are eligible to participate in the Plan after completing their first year of employment.
+All University active full-time faculty with a benefits-eligible title, regular full-time staff, and limited service staff are eligible to participate in the Plan after completing their first year of employment.
 Time as a temporary, part-time, or student worker is not counted toward this one year of employment requirement.
-To be eligible, a limited service staff member must work at least 35 hours per week for nine or more months of the year.
+To be an Eligible Employee, a limited service staff member must work at least 35 hours per week for nine or more months of the year.
 If an employee is covered by a collective bargaining agreement, the employee will be eligible to participate in the Plan only to the extent provided in the provisions of the applicable collective bargaining agreement.

 413.2 ADOPTIONS COVERED